eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 ### Keycloak

-In Keycloak you should enforce the secure flag for keycloak cookies.
+In Keycloak you should enforce the secure flag for Keycloak cookies.
 Select `cmem` realm, then **Realm settings** → **General** and change **Require SSL** to `All requests`.
-If you are running without SSL, you will no longer be able to log into Corporate Memory.
+If you are running Corporate Memory without SSL for testing, you will no longer be able to login after this step.

 Once this is done, make sure DataPlatform and DataIntegration use `HTTPS` to connect to Keycloak.
 See the usage of `DATAPLATFORM_AUTH_URL`, `OAUTH_AUTHORIZATION_URL` and `OAUTH_TOKEN_URL`.